With the Daily allowance calculator, you can estimate the amount of your earnings-related allowance.

 In the forest machinery sector or in the sheet metal and industrial insulation sector an employee may be laid off due to a weather barrier.
 You can also apply for a daily allowance for these days if you are laid off.

-If you are applying for daily allowance for the first time in the event of a weather barrier or your employment condition has been met again, the five-day waiting period will be set normally.
+If you are applying for daily allowance for the first time in the event of a weather barrier or your employment condition has been met again, the seven-day waiting period will be set normally.

 In case of doubt, you should contact either your own trade union or the customer service of the A-fund.